ugliara-fellipe/header-only-c-library/README.md

-# no-way-c
+# Header-Only C Library

-A: - Objects in C are amazing.
-B: - No way!
+header-only-c-library is a library that improves C17 standard library

 C header only library